Ottis Gibson

 Ottis Delroy Gibson (born 16 March 1969) is a cricket coach and former cricketer from Barbados, who played for the West Indies.
 From 2010 to 2014, Gibson was the head coach for the West Indies, where he led the team to be champions of the 2012 T20 World Cup.
 He has been appointed as Bangladesh bowling head coach and previously twice worked as bowling coach for England, from 2007 to 2010 and again from 2015 to 2017.
 Gibson also coached the South African cricket team from 2017 to 2019.
 He was the pace bowling coach of the Bangladesh national cricket team and Multan Sultans.
-In January 2022 Gibson was appointed the head coach of Yorkshire County Cricket Club, he is set to join the team after the conclusion of the 2022 Pakistan Super League season.
+In January 2022 Gibson was appointed the head coach of Yorkshire County Cricket Club, he is set to join the team after the conclusion of the 2022 Pakistan Super League season.He was appointed Head Coach of Peshwar Zalmi ahead of Psl 2026.He lead Peshawar Zalmi to their title after 9 years.

 Domestic career

 Gibson's county cricket career saw him play for Glamorgan before taking up coaching with the ECB after a series of niggling injuries.
 However, he returned to playing with Leicestershire in 2004.
 In 2006, he moved to Durham.
 As well as playing for three South African provincial sides, Gibson has also made appearances for Staffordshire.

 Gibson signed a two-year contract with Durham in 2006.
 In his first season, he picked up 48 wickets and recorded a highest first-class score of 155, to keep his side in the division.

 On 22 July 2007, he took 10/47 against Hampshire, becoming the 79th bowler in first-class cricket to take 10 wickets in an innings and the first in the County Championship since Richard Johnson in 1994.
 Hampshire finished 115 all out, but despite Gibson's wickets the match ended in a draw.
 Gibson's figures are also the second best in the County Championship since 1945 (bettered only by Johnson's).

 Later in 2007, Gibson bowled Durham to victory, again against Hampshire, in the Friends Provident Trophy.
 After setting 312 to win, with Gibson smashing fifteen off just seven balls, the Dynamos bowled out the Hawks for 187.
 Gibson had Michael Lumb and Sean Ervine caught by Michael Di Venuto first and second ball of the innings respectively, both for 0.
 He then had Kevin Pietersen out lbw for 12 to leave Hampshire 17–3, finishing with figures of 3-24.
 He picked up the Player of the Match award for his efforts.
 Gibson remarked after the game, "Unbelievable.
 But we've got four games left and if I'm going to get through them I'm going to have to cut down on the celebrations a little bit."
 Gibson went onto help Durham to second place in the County Championship division 1 that year, the county's highest finish to that point.